tridactyl/tridactyl/src/static/newtab.md

 -   You can view your current configuration with `:viewconfig`.

--   **Breaking change**: FF141 has broken `:set smoothscroll true`.
-I've disabled it for affected version until I can work out a fix

 -   Tridactyl funding 👀: [donate via GitHub sponsors here](https://github.com/users/bovine3dom/sponsorship).
 Please consider starting a recurring donation to bovine3dom (me) if you find Tridactyl useful.
 In July 2025, I got the lowest amount since 2023, so I guess I need to gently push this again :)

 -   All GitHub and Patreon donors get a nice little newsletter every now and then; for people who donate at least 10USD a month I briefly did a "tips & tricks" newsletter roughly once a month ([see an example here](https://github.com/tridactyl/tridactyl/blob/master/doc/newsletters/tips-and-tricks/1-hint-css-selectors.md)) but now I'm open to other ideas for saying thanks.
 You can also donate via [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=7JQHV4N2YZCTY), but they charge fairly high fees and you won't get any newsletters.
 Donations currently aim to ensure that bovine3dom can work one day a week on Tridactyl at minimum wage.
 Previously the donations have funded an in-person developer retreat.